sap-tutorials/abap-core-development/tutorials/abap-environment-abap-flp/abap-environment-abap-flp.md

 ### Make use of existing IAM App and business catalog

   1. Open ADT, select your package `ZTRAVEL_APP_XXX` and open your IAM App `ZTRAVEL_IAM_XXX`.
-Add the UI5 application ID to your IAM app and publish it.
+On the **Overview** tab add the UI5 application ID to your IAM app and publish it, by right-clicking on the IAM app.

     ![iamapp](iamapp.png)